givelotus/bitcoinsuite/README.md

 Run `cargo make` to build the project and run all the tests\
 Met with some errors? :confounded: Try this: :sunglasses:

-1. First `sudo apt-get install libssl-dev`
+1. First `sudo apt-get install build-essential libssl-dev protobuf-compiler`
 2. Download [flatbuffers 2.0](https://github.com/google/flatbuffers/releases/tag/v2.0.8)
-3. Next `tar xf '/{insert downloads folder here} /flatbuffers-2.0.8.tar.gz' `
+3. `tar xf '/{insert downloads folder here}/flatbuffers-2.0.8.tar.gz' `
 4. Install cmake `sudo apt install cmake`
-5. Install build-essential `sudo apt install build-essential`
-6. Next `sudo make install`
+5. `sudo make install`
-7. Next `cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release`
+6. `cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release`
-8. Check if flatbuffers is installed `flatc --version`
+7. Check if flatbuffers is installed `flatc --version`
-9. Now go back a directory, `cd ..`
+8. Now go back a directory, `cd ..`
-10. Install protobuf compiler `sudo apt install -y protobuf-compiler`
-11. Check if protobuf is installed `protoc --version`
+9. Check if protobuf is installed `protoc --version`
-12. As flatbuffers is installed, we can delete from our directory to clean up `rm -r flatbuffers-2.0.8/`
+10. As flatbuffers is installed, we can delete from our directory to clean up `rm -r flatbuffers-2.0.8/`
-13. And finally `cargo make`
+11. And finally `cargo make`

 Everything should be working!
 Any further questions on troubleshooting, please message @harrygrant125 on Telegram. :keyboard: